WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

 ---

 ## Steps 32 - 45: Visualizing the Results in VisIt
+After your simulation completes, you need to visualize the results to analyze the data.
+This section teaches you how to open your simulation output in VisIt, a powerful tool for visualizing scientific data.
+Visualization is critical for understanding the results of your simulation, spotting trends, and interpreting complex data.
+By interacting with VisIt, you can manipulate the data and gain insights into how your mesh refinement and simulation parameters impact the results.
+This section encourages exploration of the visualization tools, helping you understand how simulation adjustments affect the output.

 ### 32. Enter the ```ls``` command and press ```Enter``` to see all of the new files that have been created: